 Del & Neal: Aaaaghhhh!!!!!

-They immediately jump from the bed, completely horrified and try to play off the fact that they had just spent the night in each others arms by talking about manly things like sports.
+Completely horrified, they immediately jump from the bed and try to play off the fact that they had just spent the night in each others arms by talking about manly things, like sports.
+Classic.

 #4: That's No Towel!